-The Council operates a five year rolling revenue budget, and a ten year rolling capital programme.
+The Council operates a five-year rolling revenue budget, and a tenyear rolling capital programme.
 The very nature of capital planning necessitates alteration and refinement to proposals and funding during the planning period; therefore whilst the early years of the Business Plan provide robust, detailed estimates of schemes, the later years only provide indicative forecasts of the likely infrastructure needs and revenue streams for the Council.

-The Council follows a structured framework within which to develop the Capital Programme, which allows for factors such as the external environment and the Council's priority outcomes to be taken into account (see Appendix 4).
+The Council follows a structured framework within which to develop the Capital Programme, which allows for factors such as the external environment and the Council's priority outcomes to be taken into account.

-New schemes for inclusion in the Programme are developed by Services (in conjunction with Finance) in line with the priority outcomes outlined in the Corporate Strategy.
-As stated in the financial regulations, any new capital scheme costing more than £250,000 is appraised as to its financial, human resources, property and economic consequences.
+New schemes for inclusion in the Programme are developed by Services (in conjunction with Finance) in line with the Priority Outcomes outlined in the Corporate Strategy.
+As stated in the financial regulations, any new capital scheme costing more than £250,000 is appraised as to its financial, human resources, property, carbon, environment and economic consequences.
 The justification and impacts, as well as the expenditure and funding details of these schemes are initially specified in an outline Capital Business Case, which becomes more detailed as the proposal develops.
 At the same time, all schemes from previous planning periods are reviewed and updated as required.
 All schemes, whether existing or new, are scrutinised and challenged where appropriate by officers to verify the underlying costs and/or establish whether alternatives methods of delivery have been investigated in order to meet the relevant needs and outcomes of the Council.

 An Investment Appraisal of each capital scheme (excluding schemes with 100% ring-fenced funding) is undertaken / revised as part of the Business Case, which allows the scheme to be scored against a weighted set of criteria such as strategic fit, business continuity, joint working, investment payback and resource use.
-This process allows schemes within and across all Services to be ranked and prioritised against each other, in light of the finite resources available to fund the overall Programme and in order to ensure the schemes included within the Programme are aligned to assist the Council with achieving its targeted priority outcomes.
+This process will also need to be updated to include carbon emission reductions in future.
+The criteria allows schemes within and across all Services to be ranked and prioritised against each other, in light of the finite resources available to fund the overall Programme and in order to ensure the schemes included within the Programme are aligned to assist the Council with achieving its targeted Priority Outcomes.